Mathematical notation: Typesetting

-TeX is a mathematically oriented typesetting system that was created in 1978 by Donald Knuth.
-It is widely used in mathematics, through its extension called LaTeX, and is a de facto standard.
+TeX (/tɛx/) is a mathematically oriented typesetting system that was created in 1978 by Donald Knuth.
+It is widely used in mathematics, through its extension called LaTeX (/ˈlɑːtɛx/ or /ˈle:tɛx/), and is a de facto standard.
 (The above expression is written in LaTeX.)

 More recently, another approach for mathematical typesetting is provided by MathML.
-However, it is not well supported in web browsers, which is its primary target.
+However, it is not well supported in web browsers, which are its primary target.

 Non-Latin-based mathematical notation

 Modern Arabic mathematical notation is based mostly on the Arabic alphabet and is used widely in the Arab world, especially in pre-tertiary education.
 (Western notation uses Arabic numerals, but the Arabic notation also replaces Latin letters and related symbols with Arabic script.)

 In addition to Arabic notation, mathematics also makes use of Greek letters to denote a wide variety of mathematical objects and variables.
 On some occasions, certain Hebrew letters are also used (such as in the context of infinite cardinals).

 Some mathematical notations are mostly diagrammatic, and so are almost entirely script independent.
 Examples are Penrose graphical notation and Coxeter–Dynkin diagrams.

 Braille-based mathematical notations used by blind people include Nemeth Braille and GS8 Braille.